Application and document deadlines for international applicants are shown in the table below.

 |October 31||November 15|

 International applicants to CSUN must submit the following:

 - Complete online application at Cal State Apply.
 Please read the instructions carefully and complete all appropriate sections.
-NEW!
-You can now upload the following documents in Portable Document Format (PDF) files to the fourth quadrant of Cal State Apply before submitting your application:
+Please upload the following documents to the program materials section of Cal State Apply before submitting your application:

 - Affidavit of Financial Support (PDF) (both pages) and bank statement.
 If uploading is not possible, you may email both pages of the financial affidavit and the bank statement to us at firstname.lastname@example.org.